-Creating short-term goals is a smart way to attain big results.
-Baby-stepping your way towards attainable goals will keep frustration low, allowing you extra time and energy to achieve those big accomplishments, such as losing a significant amount of weight or completing a fitness challenge.
+Creating short-term fitness goals is a smart way to attain big results.
+Baby-stepping your way toward attainable goals will keep frustration low, allowing you extra time and energy to achieve those big accomplishments, such as losing a significant amount of weight or completing a fitness challenge.

-Weight loss needs to be done in a gradual and steady manner and should only be one to two pounds per week, according to the Centers for Disease Control and Prevention (CDC).
-Decide how much weight you want to lose per week and how long you plan on losing weight, and set up practical eating and exercise goals to help you achieve the weight loss.
+Weight loss needs to be done in a gradual and steady manner and should only be one to two pounds per week, according to the Centers for Disease Control and Prevention.
+Decide how much weight you want to lose per week and how long you plan on losing weight and set up practical eating and exercise goals to help you achieve the weight loss.

-Sticking to a Workout Regimen
+Stick to a Workout Regimen

 As you build stamina and form the habit of working out three days per week, increase the number of days you work out.
 If you're trying to work out during a certain time of day, such as the morning, set your alarm clock for the time you want to exercise.

-Increasing Strength and Stamina
+Increase Strength and Stamina

 When choosing short-term fitness goals, consider your current fitness level before jumping into a workout.
 If you're inactive and haven't looked at a treadmill in months or even years, don't expect to hop on one and take off for 30 minutes straight.

-Specific Fitness Goals
+Set Specific Fitness Goals: Examples

 Many have specific goals they want to achieve in a short amount of time.
 You may want to train and complete a 5K or even a half-marathon.
 Know how much time you have to train and if it's possible to set a short-term goal of achieving it.